Canon M vs Olympus E-P5

 It is notable that the Canon M has a microphone port, which is missing on the E-P5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the Canon M and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The Canon M was replaced by the Canon EOS M3, while the E-P5 does not have a direct successor.
+Both the Canon M and the E-P5 have been discontinued, but can regularly be found used on ebay.
+The Canon M was replaced by the Canon EOS M3, while the E-P5 was followed by the Olympus E-P7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon M and the Olympus E-P5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.